drpngx/yatws/yatws/doc/api.md

 Provides access to the `DataFundamentalsManager` for financial data (company fundamentals, WSH events).

 ### `IBKRClient::financial_advisor(&self) -> Arc<FinancialAdvisorManager>`
-Provides access to the `DataFundamentalsManager` for financial data (company fundamentals, WSH events).
+Provides access to the `FinancialAdvisorManager` for Financial Advisor configurations (groups, profiles, aliases).

 ---